Enterprise Management Commands

 enterprise-push

-Detail: Populate a vault with default records
+Detail: Populate a vault with a set of default records

 Parameters:

 File name of file with template records.
-File must be json format.
+File must be JSON format.

 Switches:

---email <USER EMAIL OR UID> user to assign records to
+<USER EMAIL OR UID> user to assign records toExamples:

 enterprise-push office-codes.json --team "Chicago Office"